Introduction to the DMS500

 The DMS500 is controlled by a PC via an Ethernet interface, allowing the PC to be located up to 200 m from the instrument.

-Data presentation tools for MS Excel are included to assist in understanding the data from the DMS500.
+Data presentation tools for MS Excel are included to assist in visualising the data from the DMS500.

-Each DMS500 undergoes an empirical calibration procedure, involving real aerosols, taking full account of particle losses, and even different particle morphologies thus preventing the drop in accuracy at larger sizes seen in some other analyzers.
-Calibration certificates for spherical and agglomerate calibrations are provided.
+Each DMS500 undergoes a calibration procedure, involving real aerosols, taking full account of particle losses, and even different particle morphologies thus preventing the reduction in accuracy at larger sizes seen in some other analyzers.
+Traceable calibration certificates for spherical and soot calibrations are provided.

 An optional portable size check kit allows the user to check the sizing accuracy of the DMS500 on site, without the need for any other equipment.